davidmorford/BuildKit/Readme.md

 ## Build and Utility Scripts

 * Build.command - A shell script for building shared libraries.
 Will clean and build all library project targets specified in the script for the simulator and device SDK.
+Add you shared libraries to the script to have them included in the build.
 Start inside the Scripts directory like this:

   * ./Build.command 4.1 Debug